-The deficit for the year on the Revenue Reserves was £250,564 less than the Comprehensive Income and Expenditure Statement result.
-The table below gives a breakdown of the differences between the income and expenditure included in the Board's Comprehensive Income and Expenditure Statement in
+The surplus for the year on the Revenue Reserves was £223,573 higher than the Comprehensive Income and Expenditure Statement result.
+The table below gives a breakdown of the differences between the income and expenditure included in the Board's Comprehensive Income and Expenditure Statement in accordance with the Code and the amounts that statute and non-statutory proper practice require the Board to debit and credit the Revenue Reserve Balance.